 You received a notice of “Intent to Levy” 30 days ago and you forgot about it or ignored it.
-Now it’s the levy date is here, and you do not know what to do or where to go?
+Now the levy date is here, and you do not know what to do or where to go?
 Expecting a paycheck, you may open the envelope or check your direct-deposit balance online only to find that the IRS has taken nearly all of your money.
 No matter how much you plead with an employer, they cannot give you your money.
 Because a wage garnishment is filed with your employer, your employer is bound by law to send a large percentage of your paycheck to the government instead of you.

-Additionally, when you owe money, you could experience both creditors and IRS agents trying to collect from you.
+Additionally, when you owe money, you could experience both creditors and IRS officers trying to collect from you.
 While state and federal laws govern how much creditors can take from your paycheck, tax laws only govern how much the IRS can leave in your paycheck.
 When the IRS can take as much as they want and leave you with the minimal amount of money as determined by tax laws, you could find yourself in serious financial trouble, especially when you can no longer pay credit card bills, your mortgage, and daily expenses like food or transportation.

 At my office, William McConnaughy, Your Tax Help Pro, I am regularly retained by taxpayers to negotiate the release of wage garnishments orders from the IRS.
 I strive to represent my clients to the fullest extent, which helps attain the most favorable settlement for my clients.
 Negotiating a deal can be far more in your interests!
-As a former IRS Revenue Agent with the insider’s advantage, I know that negotiating with the IRS for an alternative agreement such as an Offer In Compromise Program could let you receive your whole paycheck without the fear of future wage garnishment.
+As a former IRS Revenue Agent with the insider’s advantage, I know that negotiating with the IRS for an alternative agreement such as an Offer In Compromise could let you receive your whole paycheck without the fear of future wage garnishment.

 Reach out for help with your IRS wage levy problem by contacting a certified public accountant today.
 Telephone calls are always answered immediately and emails are returned the same day.
 If you have questions about your possible wage garnishment or simply want to discuss your accounting matters, I proudly provide free case evaluations for my clients.